 - Association of ERG & Councils ranked InspirASIAN No. 12 of the 2017 Top 25 Employee Resource Groups and Diversity Councils

 We also have 12 Employee Networks (ENs) that are open to all employees.
 They focus primarily on specific business or development issues and receive no formal operational funding from the company.
 AT&T employees create and manage the ENs, but they are not separate non-profit organizations, as are the ERGs.
 ENs are organized around cross-functional diversity and address business challenges to achieve successful results while increasing the individual professional development of members.

 AT&T has launched 3 ENs in the past 2 years, including 2 in 2016: AT&T Professional Engineers and Pulse of India and 1 in 2017: AT&T Women of Business.
 Of the 12 total ENs, 7 are international and 5 are domestic, with 6 primarily focused on women’s professional development.
 In 2017, employee network members accounted for 24,034 volunteer hours.

 We think it’s important to do business in the preferred language of our customers, and we have the right workforce to help us achieve that.

-- We have more than 3,000 sales and service reps who serve customers in languages other than English.
+- We have more than 3,000 sales and customer service reps, at more than 20 call centers and in more than 800 company-owned retail stores, who can help customers in languages other than English.

 - We have 2 websites where customers can get information in languages other than English: